 Biology-M is more about this type of stuff.
-You know, all the creepy things happening at the molecular level inside your body.
+You know—all the creepy things happening at the molecular level inside your body.
 Right.
 Now.

 What’s on the Biology SAT II?

-Notice that Biology M also has slightly more questions on Genetics while Biology E has slightly more questions on Evolution and Diversity.
+Notice that Biology M also has slightly more questions on Genetics, whereas Biology E has slightly more questions on Evolution and Diversity.
 Both tests have the same number of questions dealing with Organismal Biology.
 These topics should all be familiar to you if you’ve taken a biology course.

 - Recalling fundamental concepts and specific facts (about 30% of test)

 - Applying biological knowledge to practical scenarios presented on the test and solving problems using mathematical relationships (about 35% of test)

 - Making inferences and forming conclusions based on qualitative and quantitative data (about 35% of test)